 - 6.2.
 The requirement to send notifications and to confirm billing over the threshold only applies to services where the customer is not already confirming the billing of the service.
 Specifically, subscription services (where the customer is already confirming the service via a confirmation step) and ad hoc billing (where the customer is required to confirm each individual transaction) do not require billing threshold notices. - 6.3.
-Once a customer reaches the billing threshold for a service, the member must send that customer a notification that they have reached that limit.
-The member must keep a record of this notification, and provide that information to the customer, on request. - 6.4.
+Once a customer reaches the billing threshold for a service, that customer must be sent a notification that they have reached that limit.
+If sent by the member, the member must keep a record of this notification, and provide that information to the customer, on request. - 6.4.
 Where a member is in control of the billing for a service, in addition to the notification, a communication must be obtained from the customer confirming acceptance of any costs over the billing threshold before any additional charges can be billed.
-The member must keep a record of this communication, and provide that information to the customer, on request.
+Where the member obtains confirmation of acceptance, the member must keep a record of this communication, and provide that information to the customer, on request. - 6.5.

-6.5.
 Once a customer reaches any multiple of the billing threshold for a service, the member must send that customer a further notification of the total cost incurred for that service so far.
 The member must keep a record of this notification, and provide that information to the customer, on request.